coltbradley/strava-to-notion/README.md

 - Fetches location from Strava API (using Activity ID)
 - Retrieves historical weather data for the activity date/time and location
 - Updates the Notion page with `Temperature (°F)` and `Weather Conditions`

+### When to Use It

+- **Initial setup**: Backfill weather for all historical activities
+- **After adding weather properties**: Update activities that were created before weather properties existed
+- **Periodic maintenance**: Monthly run to catch any activities that missed weather data
+- **Activities older than sync window**: The regular sync only covers the last 30 days

 ### Running Manually